thrishank/scooper/README.md

 # ORE Scooper

-Solana web3 dapp that allows users to clean shit tokens out of their wallet and convert it all to ORE
+Solana web3 dapp that allows users to clean shit tokens out of their wallet and convert it all to USDC

 ## Installation